 Introduction

-Increasingly universities are allocating substantial resources and efforts toward developing their own clinics – University Health Clinics (UHCs).
+Increasingly Australian universities are allocating substantial resources and efforts toward developing their own clinics – University Health Clinics (UHCs).
 At face value UHCs provide valuable teaching and learning environments for university students – mainly, but not only, via student participation in Student-Led Clinical Services (SLCS).
 The experience of HTAG members who are involved in this setting indicates SLCS are offered as a means of operationalising the universities’ tripartite mission of engagement with the community by offering a health service to the university and local community, providing opportunities for research and for students to participate in clinical experiential education.
 In doing so, SLCS in UHCs provide a vehicle for the universities to demonstrate the axiom: University for the common good.

 Examples of UHCs are seen internationally as well as in Australia.
 In the United States student-run clinics provide services where healthcare is not traditionally funded, such as health services for homeless populations (Meah, Smith, & Thomas, 2009; Palombaro, Dole, & Lattanzi, 2011).
 Whereas the University of Calgary, Canada adopts the view that student-run clinics contribute to the faculty’s mandates of re-education, service to society, and social accountability (Campbell, Gibson, O’Neill, & Thurston, 2013).